-The suggested texts and instructional materials plans, which are the current state and/or district adoptions, may be modified with other state-approved texts once the school's program is fully implemented in order to accommodate CCSS and teacher's professional decision-making in these courses.
-The school will develop standards-based pacing guides for instruction in the career exploration elective areas.
+The following elective courses will be offered through the career academies to allow students to meet the credit requirements for graduation while affording them opportunities to explore sports leadership related career options.
+The suggested texts and instructional materials, which are the current state and/or district adoptions, may be modified with other state-approved texts once the school's program is fully implemented in order to accommodate CCSS and teacher's professional decision-making in developing lessons for these courses.

+The school professionals (administrators and lead faculty) will develop standards-based pacing guides for instruction in the career exploration elective areas.
 Master scheduling of these course offerings will vary depending on student course selections.
-Overall students may select two annual elective courses at each grade level.
 Students scoring at Level 1 or 2 on FCAT Reading/Math 2.0, however, lose the opportunity to select one elective course and will be required to enroll in an intensive course in lieu of one elective course.
 ELL students are required to take a second ESOL course.
-The M/J Developmental Language Through ESOL course will count as an elective credit.